OlegAxenow/FastGuid/Readme.md

 ## Story

-We actively used GUID on my work.
+We actively used GUID at work.
 We recently discussed with @force-net that ```System.Guid``` has too many fields, which can adversely affect the performance of some methods.